namelivia/travelperk-php-api-types/README.md

 </p>

 ## About
-PHP types for the travelperk API entities.
+PHP types for the TravelPerk API entities.

 ## Installation